khyeo1011/stormhacks2025/README.md

 *   **Automated Trip Resolution:** A background service automatically resolves bus trips near their scheduled arrival times, updating outcomes and scoring predictions without manual intervention.
 *   **Dynamic Trip Filtering:** The backend efficiently loads and serves trips for the current day, with options for frontend filtering by date range.
 *   **Scalable Architecture:** Containerized development using Docker and Docker Compose ensures a consistent and easily deployable environment.
+*   **AI Model:** A machine learning pipeline to predict bus delays based on real-time and historical data.

 ## How to Play